Advertiser Disclosure

 $100 in statement credits annually when you purchase airport lounge access through LoungeBuddy with the card

 The Platinum Card® from American Express or Centurion® Card from American Express give complimentary access to the Amex Centurion Lounge network.
-It’s worth noting that both of these cards come with large annual fees, so consider if a credit card is how you will get lounge access.
+It’s worth noting that both of these cards come with large annual fees and do not have a preset spending limit* like traditional credit cards, so consider if a credit card is how you will get lounge access.

 If you have a Priority Pass Select Card, you’ll also gain access to additional lounges (though without free guest privileges).